Secure Software Development Methodologies: A Multivocal Literature Review: Introduction

-\IEEEPARstart{A}{ccording} to Common Vulnerabilities and Exposures database of MITRE~\cite{cvemitre}, the number of reported vulnerabilities continues to rise since 1999.
-Forbes and RiskIQ report that ``every minute, \$2,900,000 is lost to cyber crime and top companies pay \$25 per minute due to cyber security breaches''~\cite{forbes,riskiq}.
-The growing risk of cyber attacks has pushed the ``shifting security left'' concept that demands performing security practices early on while creating software, and not leaving them for the testing or even post-deployment phases.
-The ``shifting left'' paradigm creates an impetus for organisations to implement a secure software development lifecycle.
+\IEEEPARstart{A}{ccording} to Common Vulnerabilities and Exposures database of MITRE~\cite{cvemitre}, the number of reported vulnerabilities has been increasing since 1999.
+Forbes reported that ``every minute, \$2,900,000 is lost to cyber crime and top companies pay \$25 per minute due to cyber security breaches''~\cite{forbes}.
+The escalating risk of cyber attacks has led to the concept of ``shifting security left'', which emphasizes performing security practices early in the software development process, rather than leaving them for testing or post-deployment phases.
+This ``shifting left'' concept has prompted organisations to implement a secure software development lifecycle.

-In the early 2000s, personal computers with a connection to the Internet were becoming increasingly common\footnote{\url{https://www.microsoft.com/en-us/securityengineering/sdl/about}}.
-This trend created opportunities for attackers to target remote machines and led to a wave of self-propagating malware.
-At that time existing security practices in the industry were inadequate~\cite{howard2006security}.
-Therefore, a fundamentally different approach to security was required to protect organisations from malicious software.
+In the early 2000s, personal computers connected to the Internet became more widespread~\cite{microsoftaboutsdl}.
+This trend provided attackers with opportunities to target remote machines, leading to a surge in self-propagating malware.
+Existing security practices in the industry at that time were inadequate~\cite{howard2006security}, necessitating a fundamentally different approach to protect organisations from malicious software.

-The first publications that systematically studied how to build secure software appeared in 2001~\cite{mcgraw2004software,wing2003call,mcgraw2002building,mcgraw2003ground,leblanc2002writing,viega2001building}.
-From 2004 onwards, organisations started integrating security processes into the software development life cycle.
-For example, in 2004 Microsoft Security Development Lifecycle (SDL) was finalized and became a part of software development processes at Microsoft.
+The first publications systematically studying how to build secure software emerged in 2001~\cite{mcgraw2004software,wing2003call,mcgraw2002building,mcgraw2003ground,leblanc2002writing,viega2001building}.
+From 2004 onward, organizations began integrating security processes into the software development life cycle (SDLC).
+For example, in 2004, Microsoft finalized the Security Development Lifecycle (SDL) and incorporated it into their software development processes.
 Since then, many companies and organisations have developed their own approaches to produce secure software~\cite{sap2020,citrix2021,cisco2021}.
-The ever growing numbers of these approaches call for their systematic investigation and identification of their similarities and differences.
+The increasing number of these approaches calls for a systematic investigation to identify their similarities and differences.